Kalyvara/NXTheme-CHROMA/README.md

+*Nov 14th 2024*

+**Maintaining this project proves to be an utter chaos due to its poor and convoluted structure, so I decided to drop support altogether and archive this repository.
+Don't expect any further updates.
+All themes should be still working as of FW 19.0.0.**

+However, I'm considering putting together a theme creation tool revolving around CHROMA's layouts that would enable much more modularity and customization on the user's end.
+Not only would it make things way easier to maintain by not relying on individual themes for every color scheme, it would also allow for proper source control.
+No ETA whatsoever, but stay tuned.

+---

 # CHROMA, sleek themes for Nintendo Switch

 CHROMA is an NXTheme project that aims to (hopefully) bring sleek designs to your Switch interface, providing a collection of themes that share similar UI design criteria.
 The intent here was to turn one year's worth of accumulated knowledge in Switch theming into full-fledged and coherent theme packs.
 While I don't consider the end result anywhere near perfect, great attention has still been given to color consistency and details.